 - An Excel file with various data relevant to the training

-- A SCORM 1.2, SCORM 2004, AICC, or xAPI package containing eLearning assets
+- A SCORM 1.2, SCORM 2004, or AICC package containing eLearning assets

 There currently are no limitations on the file formats you can add to your account.